PB2204/JS-DSA/README.md

-# JS-DSA: JavaScript Data Structures and Algorithms
+# JS-DSA :: JavaScript Data Structures and Algorithms

 JS-DSA is a comprehensive collection of data structures and algorithms implemented in JavaScript.
 This project is designed to be a helpful resource for developers, students, and anyone interested in learning about data structures and algorithms through practical JavaScript examples.